-For example, a “rosebud” tip is a (often) a large high BTU tip, and may be too large for most residential applications.
-A lot of technicians will attempt to lower the fuel and oxygen pressures feeding the tip to reduce the temperature.
+For example, a “rosebud” tip is (often) a large high BTU tip, and it may be too large for most residential applications.
+Many technicians will attempt to lower the fuel and oxygen pressures feeding the tip to reduce the temperature.
 However, the tip begins to starve due to a lack of adequate fuel/oxygen mixing, and the flame will back into the torch tip and coat the inside with a carbon coating, which can damage the tip and torch over time.
 On the other hand, a torch that is too small will never get hot enough for an application outside its design parameters.

-Uniweld Shut-down Prodedure
+Uniweld Shut-down Procedure

 Victor Shut-Down Procedure

 Victor, too, requires the operator to shut off the OXYGEN first at the tip, and then the operator may shut off the fuel valve.
 The reasoning remains the same: to prevent backfire/flashback.
 So, where does this “Shut off the fuel first” myth come from?
 It turns out that it’s been taught that way for decades, but not without reason.